imane-rhiyat/E-Commerce-Retail-Analytics-ML/README.md

 # E-Commerce Retail Analytics & Machine Learning

-An end-to-end analytics project built using **Python, MySQL, SQL, Power BI, and Machine Learning** to transform raw e-commerce transactions into actionable business insights.
+An end-to-end data analytics project that transforms raw retail transaction data into actionable business insights using **Python, MySQL, SQL, Power BI, and Machine Learning**.

-The project began as a business analytics solution focused on understanding sales performance, customer behavior, and revenue.
-After completing the analytical dashboard, it was extended with Machine Learning to segment customers using the RFM framework and K-Means clustering.
+The project focuses on cleaning and organizing raw transactional data, building a relational database, performing business analysis with SQL, creating an interactive Power BI dashboard, and extending the analysis through customer segmentation using the RFM framework and K-Means clustering.

 ---